 Contextual targeting, ad groups and the Similar Audiences feature give marketers precise tools with which to discover and convert potential customers.

-Firstly, contextual ads depend on keywords and topics you input to find relevant sites that track with your brand.
-The relevancy of keyword or topic to central themes of a website decide whether your ad is displayed, so be as accurate and specific as possible when classifying ad groups.
+Firstly, contextual ads depend on keywords and topics that you input to find relevant sites that track with your brand.
+The relevancy of a keyword or topic to the central themes of a website decides whether your ad is displayed, so be as accurate and specific as possible when classifying each ad group.

-Also, remarketing comes into the picture here, as similar audience profiles can be generated by using remarketing data from past traffic.
-Google Ads then analyzes the browsing history of your remarketing list to develop characteristics and shared interests of similar audiences.
+Also, remarketing comes into the picture here, as you can generate similar audience profiles by using remarketing data from past traffic.
+Google Ads (formerly known as Google AdWords) then analyzes the browsing history of your remarketing list to develop characteristics and shared interests of similar audiences.
 Machine learning keeps this audience list updated as it continually gleans more about your existing base to identify potential customers.

-Some recommendations Google makes for similar audience targeting is to:
+Some recommendations Google makes for similar audience targeting are to:

 - Use automated bidding.
-Google has different costing modes depending on whether clicks or conversions is the goal.
+Google has different costing modes depending on whether clicks or conversions are the goals.

 - Optimize landing pages associated with display ads to create a better pitch or ad experience.

-With managed placements, you choose what website page, mobile app, video or ad unit your display ad shows, allowing you to gain exposure on targeted sites, either because of high traffic or relevance to your brand.
+With managed placements, you choose what website page, mobile app, video or ad unit on which your display ad shows, garnering exposure on targeted sites, either because of high traffic or relevance to your brand.

 If you’ve done research to build buyer personas, you might have developed a list of publications your customers spend time with.

-Maybe your financial services startup targets customers who subscribe to The Wall Street Journal, or visit Forbes or Entrepreneur.com often.
+Maybe your financial services startup targets customers who subscribe to The Wall Street Journal or often visit Forbes or Entrepreneur.com.
 Managed placements can get your display ads in front of those exact readers.

 Alternatively, if you know subscribers to your health and beauty services watch makeup tutorials, you can target those videos within the Google Display Network.